Facebook pixel

 No one understands campus life better than college students

-The student/team with the winning concept receives a $5K award (half personal stipend; half implementation funds), alongside opportunities for recognition, mentorship and networking, and the potential to create a lasting legacy.
+The winning student/team will be announced at the event and will receive a $5K award (half personal stipend; half implementation funds) with the potential to create a lasting legacy.

-The Brain Health Prize is brought to you by the Brain Healthy Campus Collaborative.
+The Brain Health Prize is powered by the Brain Healthy Campus Collaborative

 Registration